ObaidUr-Rahmaan/ObaidUr-Rahmaan/README.md

 Harness Engineering enthusiast.
-Training and placing top Technical Talent into well-funded Startups across the US, EU, and MENA.
+Building tooling for the next-generation of Engineers.

 <!---
 ObaidUr-Rahmaan/ObaidUr-Rahmaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.